 Healing from a breakup requires you to do things that will empower you.

 You’ll have to grow as a person, make peace with the past, invest in yourself, and be self-sufficient.

 All of these actions are extremely attractive and inviting.

 If your ex decides to come back, they’re returning to a person who will be confident again, empowered, peaceful, and fulfilled.

 The chances of this reigniting their attraction for you and creating doubt or regret for dumping you are going to skyrocket.

-Additionally and more importantly, if your ex doesn’t come back, you’d have used this time fruitfully and reached a point of healing that makes you a high valued man or woman.
+Additionally, and more importantly, if your ex doesn’t come back, you’d have used this time fruitfully and reached a point of healing that makes you a highly valued man or woman.

-With that being said, I really hope that you found this article on can you get your avoidant ex back to be insightful, practical and clear.
+With that being said, I really hope that you found this article on how to get your avoidant ex back to be insightful, practical, and clear.
 If you have any questions or thoughts that you would like to share with me on this topic, please do so by visiting the comment section below.